pdxWes/Getting_Cleaning_course_project/Codebook.md

     Time domain Gravity Accelration signals

-No transformation of the data took place.
+No transformations of the data took place.
 The data set was created using the author's best understanding of Tidy data principles.
 One observation per row, one variable per column.
-Only three packages besides base were used in R, plyr, dplyr, and tidyr.See comments in the R scripts run_anlaysis.R for rationale for decisions of specific R code.
+Only three packages besides base were used in R, plyr, dplyr, and tidyr.
+See comments in the R scripts run_anlaysis.R for rationale for decisions of specific R code.